Liberation of Strasbourg: Aftermath

 A quickly seized bridgehead at Rastatt could have secured the southern flank and disrupted the impending German offensive in the Ardennes.
 But Eisenhower never seriously considered the opportunity, as he seemed fixated on a more direct route to Berlin.
-As a result, Strasbourg came under threat during the German Wacht am Rhein offensive known as the Battle of the Bulge in the West.
+As a result, Strasbourg came under threat during the German Wacht am Rhein offensive (the Battle of the Bulge).

 The German collective memory of the battle is bleaker.
 In Ardennes: 1944, Antony Beevor states that the Battle for Strasbourg was one of the more "inglorious episodes" in German military history: with a collapse of the Wehrmacht, defeat was both premature and ignominious.
 It was hastened by a panic of senior Nazi leadership as many officials fled prior to the Allied push.
 This led to a general demoralization of Heer, Waffen-SS, and Luftwaffe ground forces as well as a breakdown in discipline.
 He states: ″The SS had looted Strasbourg before withdrawing.
 According to one general defending the town, soldiers ordered to 'fight to the last round' tended to throw away most of their ammunition before the battle so they could claim that they ran out and then surrendered.
 Generalmajor Vaterrodt, the Heer commander, was scornful about the behavior of senior officers and Nazi Party officials.
 'I'm surprised that Himmler did not have anyone hanged in Strasbourg,' he told fellow officers after he had been captured.
 'Everyone ran away, Kreisleiter, Ortsgruppenleiter, the municipal authorities, the mayor and the deputy mayor, they all took to their heels, government officials--all fled.'"
 The Alsatian-born Chief Magistrate also fled towards Germany on foot with a backpack--as he had signed many death warrants and collaborated within the German occupation system and was therefore a marked man.